 Choose from pricing options using the Western Union Price Estimator (opens in new tab) tool and select a transfer method from either online, in-store or mobile.
 Fees are dependent on where you’re sending the money, and also the currency, which follows a similar theme to others in this sector.

 While cash pickup is an often-used feature of Western Union for many, there is also a mobile wallet option that has grown in popularity.
-But it’s really the Western Union app that has really revolutionised the service, simply because it’s so handy.
+But it’s really the Western Union app that has really revolutionized the service, simply because it’s so handy.

 There’s the ability to have a one-touch fingerprint login, options for setting up instant access to contacts you send money to regularly and, usefully, the ability to dynamically track all of your transfers.
 Simply enter your tracking number to see when it’s been processed, collected and completed.
 The option of paying direct from your bank account, via card or in cash adds to the convenience factor, as does integration with Apple Pay.